 All you need to do is arrive at our 4th Street side entrance any Monday through Friday between 10:30 and 11:30 am.
 Look for the heavy red doors with a large LCFM sign over them.

-There are no requirements to satisfy in order to eat lunch at the LCFM and you can come for as long as you need.
+There are no requirements to satisfy to eat lunch at the LCFM, and you can come for as long as you need.

 We just ask that you refrain from abusive language or fighting while you are having lunch with us.